 How to Install Perl on Ubuntu 24.04, 22.04 or 20.04

-Before installing Perl, checking if it is already installed on your Ubuntu system is essential.
+Before installing Perl, checking if it has already been installed on your Ubuntu system is essential.
 To do this, open a terminal window and type the following command:

 perl -v

-If Perl is installed on your system, the command will display its version number.
-If Perl is not installed, the terminal will display an error message.
+The command will display its version number if Perl is installed on your system.
+If not, the terminal will display an error message.

 Update Ubuntu Before Perl Installation